Geology of Dorset: Quaternary

 During the last 2,600,000 years, Britain was subjected to a number of extreme fluctuations in temperature, which included three ice ages.
 Dorset was not affected by glaciation, but did experience very low temperatures with permafrost on the high ground.
 Sudden changes in sea level, and successive warming and cooling, significantly modified the landscape.
-The two raised beaches at Portland created 210,000 and 125,000 years ago are a dramatic testament to the fluctuations in sea levels.
-The causes of these two fluctuations were twofold - the growth of the ice-sheets, which locked away large quantities of water, and the weight of the ice in the north that caused the landmass to tilt.
+The two raised beaches at Portland, created 210,000 and 125,000 years ago, are a dramatic testament to the fluctuations in sea levels.
+The causes of these two fluctuations were twofold – the growth of the ice sheets, which locked away large quantities of water, and the weight of the ice in the north that caused the landmass to tilt.

-During the summers, partial melting of the ice created large rivers that washed enormous amounts of sand and gravel across the county, forming huge terraces in both the upland areas and valleys.
+During the summers, partial melting of the ice created large rivers that washed enormous amounts of sand and gravel across Dorset, forming huge terraces in both the upland areas and valleys.
 These rivers cut down into the landscape as they made their way to the lower sea levels.
 This action caused many large-scale landslips, most notably around Shaftesbury and Abbotsbury.

 Landslips caused by marine erosion still occur today, with some of the largest taking place along the West Dorset Coast.
 Fossilised remains, including the teeth and tusks of elephants and mammoths dating back 500,000 years, are often exposed.
 Flint and chert tools from early human visitors have been retrieved from the river terraces around the Dorset and Devon border, although these may have been transported here with the other river deposits.
 Chesil Bank, a 29 km long barrier beach stretching from West Bay to Portland, was created 10,000 years ago, when sea levels rose at the end of the last ice age.